Are you eligible for a Belcourt Brosseau Métis Award?

 Awards can be used at any public university, college, or technical institute in Alberta, as well at any private institution or vocational school accredited by Alberta Learning Information Service .
 Awards may be provided to students attending school outside Alberta (but within Canada) when circumstances warrant (e.g. when a program is not offered in Alberta); applicants should clearly address why they have selected their school of choice.
 For schools outside Alberta, institutions must be equivalently accredited.

-An applicant’s program of study must lead to a recognized undergraduate degree, applied degree, diploma, certificate or licence.
+An applicant’s program of study must lead to a recognized undergraduate degree, applied degree, diploma, or certificate.

-A limited number of awards are available to Graduate students in professional programs, including but not limited to Law, Medicine, Speech Pathology, and Physical Therapy.
-Graduate programs which are primarily academic in nature are not eligible for funding.
+A limited number of awards are available to Graduate students in professional programs.
+Professional programs refer to Graduate programs that are required in order to obtain certification in a particular field, including but not limited to Law, Medicine, Speech Pathology, Physical Therapy, and Occupational Therapy.
+Graduate programs which are primarily academic in nature OR where employment can be obtained with an undergraduate degree (e.g. education, nursing) are not eligible for funding.
 Second or subsequent degrees are not considered a priority for awards.

 Academic upgrading, bridging, or college preparation programs are eligible.
 Students must indicate how completion of study will help them gain admission to a post-secondary program or lead to future gainful employment.

 How will awards be paid?

 Awards are intended to assist recipients with mandatory costs such as tuition and fees.
 The awards will not provide a living allowance or technology items such as computers, software, upgrades, internet fees or related equipment.